Kashubians: Diaspora

 Immigrant Kashubians kept a distinct identity among Polish Canadians and Polish Americans.

-In 1858 Polish-Kashubians emigrated to Upper Canada and created the settlement of Wilno, in Renfrew County, Ontario, which still exists.
-Today Canadian Polish-Kashubians return to Northern Poland in small groups to learn about their heritage.
+From 1858 to 1907, families of Kashubians, primarily from the areas surrounding Kościerzyna, emigrated to Upper Canada, largely settling in what is now western Renfrew County in Ontario.
+The relative isolation and difficult terrain of the area resulted in the preservation of many cultural traditions in the area, including that of the Kashubian language, which is still known by many older residents today.
+Additionally, communities such as Killaloe, Wilno and Barry's Bay continue to have large Polish/Kashub populations with 38.8% and 43.5% of the populations of Killaloe, Hagarty and Richards and Madawaska Valley townships respectively claiming Polish as a cultural or ethnic origin in the 2021 Canadian census.

 Kashubian immigrants founded St. Josaphat parish in Chicago's Lincoln Park community in the late 19th century, as well as the parish of Immaculate Heart of Mary in Irving Park, the vicinity of which was dubbed as "Little Cassubia".
 In the 1870s a fishing village was established in Jones Island in Milwaukee, Wisconsin, by Kashubian immigrants.
 The settlers however did not hold deeds to the land, and the government of Milwaukee evicted them as squatters in the 1940s, with the area soon after turned into industrial park.
 The last trace of this Milwaukee fishing village that had been settled by Kashubians on Jones Island is in the name of the smallest park in the city, Kaszube's Park.

 Kashubian Landscape Park, View from Tamowa Mountain, near Kartuzy and Lakes Kłodno, Białe, and Rekowo.